basecamp/handbook/stateFMLA.md

 * [Paid Medical Leave](https://www.mass.gov/info-details/pfml-about-medical-leave-to-manage-your-own-serious-health-condition) to manage your own serious health condition, up to 20 weeks per benefit year.
 * [Paid Family Leave for Family Care](https://www.mass.gov/info-details/pfml-about-family-leave-to-care-for-a-family-member) to care for a family member with a serious health condition, up to 12 weeks per benefit year.
 * [Paid Family Leave for Bonding](https://www.mass.gov/info-details/pfml-about-family-leave-to-bond-with-a-child) to bond with a child during the first 12 months after the child’s birth, adoption, or foster care placement, up to 12 weeks.
-* [Paid Family Leave for Family Members of Covered Service Personnel](https://www.mass.gov/info-details/pfml-about-leave-for-family-members-of-covered-military-personnel) to manage needs that take place immediately after a family member who is covered service personnel is deployed or about to be deployed on active duty, up to 12 weeks, or to care for a family member who is service personnel with a serious health condition, up to 26 weeks.
+* [Paid Family Leave for Family Members of Covered Service Personnel](https://www.mass.gov/info-details/pfml-about-leave-for-family-members-of-covered-military-personnel) to manage needs that take place immediately after a family member who is covered service personnel is deployed or about to be deployed on active duty, up to 12 weeks per benefit year, *or* to care for a family member who is service personnel with a serious health condition, up to 26 weeks per benefit year.

 ## Oregon Paid Family Leave